A-Shprints/todo-app/README.md

 # todo-app
 Little todo-app (educational project).
-There are three pages where user can store their todos: personal, work and study.
+There are three pages where user can store their todos: house, work and study.